A-M-D-R-3-W/llmFunctionWrapper/README.md

 ```python
 tools = [awesomeFunction.to_dict(), otherFunction.to_dict()]
 ```
-After serializing, submit your **tools** variable in your request, in the same way as before.
+After serializing, submit your `tools` list in your request, in the same way as before.
 ```python
 response = litellm.completion(
             model="gpt-3.5-turbo-1106",